SchizoidSage/Pong/README.md

 This will create the "pong" executable and install it in /usr/local/games.

-Note: leaving out the installl step will cause errors at runtime, since the program expects the necessary resource files to be installed in /usr/local (or the directory specified by CMAKE_INSTALL_PREFIX if you specify it in step 2).
+Note: leaving out the install step will cause errors at runtime, since the program expects the necessary resource files to be installed in /usr/local (or the directory specified by CMAKE_INSTALL_PREFIX if you specify it in step 2).

 This program has been built and tested on a Debian-based Linux environment.
 It has not been tested on Windows or Mac, and may not work there.